Michael A. Taylor Preview, Player Props: Twins vs. Athletics

 - Taylor has 14 doubles, 20 home runs and 23 walks while hitting .217.

-- In 15.5% of his games this season, he has hit a home run, and 5.3% of his trips to the dish.
+- In 15.5% of his games this season, he has gone deep, and 5.3% of his trips to the dish.

-- Taylor has an RBI in 32 of 116 games this season, with multiple RBI in 14 of them.
+- Taylor has had an RBI in 32 games this year (27.6%), including 14 multi-RBI outings (12.1%).
 He has also driven home three or more of his team's runs in three contests.

-- He has scored in 31.0% of his games this season, with more than one run scored in 5.2%.
+- He has scored in 36 games this season, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.